365businessdev/docs/docs/en-us/365-business-print-agent/get-started.md

 This quick guide explains how to activate 365 business Print Agent and set up a printer.

 <div class="alert alert-info">
- <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i>
+ <i class="fa-duotone fa-solid fa-circle-info fa-xl"></i>
     <strong>Info</strong>
 Test the 365 business Print Agent <strong>free of charge in sandbox environments</strong> of Microsoft Dynamics 365 Business Central. <br>
-In addition, there is a <strong>free 30-day trial period for real and on-premises environments</strong> without functional restrictions.
+In addition, there is a <strong>free 30-day trial period for real and On-Premises environments</strong> without functional restrictions.
 </div>
 <br/>